darwinia-network/rfcs-deprecated/RFC/en_US/0010-darwinia-cross-chain-nft-bridge-protocol.md

 ### C. Solution Description

-There are two ideas for the NFT cross-chain solution regarding the above problems.
-First one is based on the XClaim framework and retains the NFT extension of the bridge pledge mechanism.
-The Harberger mechanism is introduced to solve the NFT pricing problem.
-For detailed solutions, see [RFC. -0011: Using Harberger Tax to find price for XClaim Vault Collaterals](./0011-using-harberger-tax-to-find-price-for-xclaim-vault-collaterals.md).
-However, this solution still cannot solve the problem of insufficient pledge due to the price change of NFT.

-Another idea is to introduce ChainRelay into the Backing Blockchain to offer more protection for the backing assets so that the pledge mechanism is no longer needed.
+By introduce ChainRelay into the Backing Blockchain to offer more protection for the backing assets, so that the pledge mechanism is no longer needed.
 It is called: [RFC-0012: Darwinia Bridge Core: Interoperation in ChainRelay Enabled Blockchains](./0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md).
 Detailed introduction will not be described in detail here, and instead this article will focus on designing a cross-chain NFT standard based on this improved cross-chain bridge solution, and proposing a lower cost high extensible function cross-chain protocol for the case of mutual cross among multiple blockchains.